 Ngarliyarndu Bindirri Aboriginal Corporation

-‘Maximum wellbeing and self-determination’ for all ngarda Ngarliyarndu in their lifetime’
+‘Maximum well-being and self-determination for all ngarda Ngarliyarndu in their lifetime’

 Ngarliyarndu means ‘the people of the coastal Pilbara’.
 Bindirri means ‘star’.
-On behalf of NBAC’s Members, NBAC Directors carry on a long tradition of the many language groups that have come from the five branches of rivers through to the Ngurin River (Harding River), the Ngarluma people and their ngurra (land) over time to alleviate hardship and live lives of value.
+On behalf of NBAC’s members, NBAC directors carry on a long tradition of the many language groups that have come from the five branches of rivers through to the Ngurin River (Harding River), the Ngarluma people and their ngurra (land) over time to alleviate hardship and live lives of value.

 NBAC’s history stretches back to 1970 and a very different time.
 The men and women of Roebourne came together to tackle issues impacting the Aboriginal people of Roebourne.
-Since that time, through a tumultuous period of history and many incarnations, including Ieramagardu Gardening (1974), Ngurin CDEP (1982), Ngurin Resources (1986), Robe River Workers (1986), Decca Station (1990), Roebourne Workers Assn (1993) and most recently Ngarliyarndi Bindirri Aboriginal Corporation (2000), the organisation has faithfully served and advocated for the people of Roebourne.
+Since that time, through a tumultuous period of history and many incarnations, including Ieramagardu Gardening (1974), Ngurin CDEP (1982), Ngurin Resources (1986), Robe River Workers (1986), Decca Station (1990), Roebourne Workers Association (1993) and most recently Ngarliyarndi Bindirri Aboriginal Corporation (2000), the organisation has faithfully served and advocated for the people of Roebourne.

-Today, NBAC is a not-for-profit, community association that is a Designated Gift Recipient reporting through the Office of the Registrar of Indigenous Corporations for a membership of 100% Aboriginal people associated with Roebourne.
-With exemplary and stable governance, NBAC has stood firm through devastating policy impacts, cyclones, construction booms and busts and the toxic tensions of Native Title negotiation to actively listen to our Membership and the people of Roebourne and deliver practical services in Roebourne.
+Today, NBAC is a not-for-profit, community association that is a Designated Gift Recipient reporting through the Office of the Registrar of Indigenous Corporations for a membership of 100 per cent Aboriginal people associated with Roebourne.
+With exemplary and stable governance, NBAC has stood firm through devastating policy impacts, cyclones, construction booms and busts and the toxic tensions of Native Title negotiation to actively listen to our Membership and deliver practical services in Roebourne.